-Responsibility Mining Manager Site Manager Employees Potential Groundwater contamination due to incidental hydrocarbon spills issues or Change in the water table impacts Water contamination due to acid mine drainage (AMD) Protection of 1.
-Where the water table is penetrated by drilling and the water flows out onto Groundwater the surface, a furrow needs to be dug that diverts the water to vegetation. and surface water All boreholes should be capped and labelled.
-In the instances where water is encountered the water should be sampled and tested and the local farm owner be made aware thereof Water saving measures should be always applicable.
+Responsibility Mining Manager Site Manager Employees Potential - Groundwater contamination due to incidental hydrocarbon spills issues or - Change in the water table impacts - Heap leach pad failure - Water contamination due to acid mine drainage (AMD) Protection of 1.
+Where the water table is penetrated by drilling and the water flows out onto Groundwater the surface, a furrow needs to be dug that diverts the water to vegetation. and surface 2.
+All boreholes should be capped and labelled.
+In the instances where water is water encountered the water should be sampled and tested 3.
+Water saving measures should be always applicable.
 No taps or pipes left to run, leaks to be detected immediately.
-Vehicles only to be washed with buckets, not running water.4.
-Implement a stormwater management program to separate dirty and clean water.5.
-Implement dust suppression techniques, such as water spraying, dust suppressant chemicals, etc. at dust generation points like crushing and drilling sites and along overhaul roads.
+Vehicles only to be washed with buckets, not running water.
+4. Implement a stormwater management program to separate dirty and clean water.
+5. Implement dust suppression techniques, such as water spraying, dust suppressant chemicals etc. at dust generation points like crushing and drilling sites and along overhaul roads.
 6. Hazardous materials must be managed within designated spill containment/bunded systems.
 7. Oil spill kits should be always available.
-8. Conduct routine inspections and maintenance of structures, equipment, and storage areas.
+Conduct routine inspections and maintenance of structures, equipment, and storage areas.
 9. Regular service of vehicles in designated repair bays.
 10. Refueling of vehicles only in designated areas.
-11. Minimise contact of substances with water through appropriate storage and storage and storage and plans Sewage and grey water Use of the toilets instead of the veld must be strictly adhered to from If grey water can be collected from ablution facilities at the site it should be temporary recycled and: Used for dust suppression.
+11. Minimise contact of substances with water through appropriate storage and stormwater management plans Sewage and Lise of the toilets instead of the yeld grev water If grey water can be collected from ablution facilities at the site it should be from recycled and. temporary comporary Used for dust suppression.